 "Mantilla Blanca" - the Duquesa de Alba is often referred to thus, although in this case it is unlikely to be her, as she was a friend.
-It is possible that is an allusion to popular fixer and social campaigner, Monseñor Rodrigo Bocanegra, who visited her shop frequently.
+It is possible that it is an allusion to popular and highly influencial 'fixer' and social campaigner, Monseñor Rodrigo Bocanegra, who visited her shop frequently.

 In another letter Cocteau wrote to Jean Marais just before catching a flight back to Spain, he stated: "Victim of the jealous civil servant he came across in San Sebastian with an old file which prohibited from entering Spain, all those who had signed a petition for the political exiles" (Cocteau and others signed a petition in March 1961 to allow exiled Spaniards to return to Spain).